 Student organizations are a great way to get involved in the LBJ School, the broader UT community, and the city of Austin.
-Students should work with the OSAA Director to inquire about starting a new student organization (you can also view information here).
+Students should work with the OSAA Director to inquire about starting a new student organization (you can also view information here: https://deanofstudents.utexas.edu/sa/sponsored.php).
 Student organization leaders work closely with GPAC leadership and the OSAA Director on issues having to do with onboarding and coordination.